AlexMunoz905/Python-Cisco-Backup/README.md

 If you are having trouble or need help, create an issue [here](https://github.com/alexmunoz905/Python-Cisco-Backup/issues)

 ## Contributors
-@ste-giraldo for adding a memory and cpu saving feature to grabbing the hostname, and suggesting the ping feature.
+[ste-giraldo](https://github.com/ste-giraldo) for adding a memory and cpu saving feature to grabbing the hostname, and suggesting the ping feature.

 ## Credits and references